 Similarly, high levels of bast fibre (which, again, the study notes as a trait of var. himalayensis) surely relate to Himalayan landraces being selected over millennia for use as rope and textiles.
 Historically, the Khas (Pahari) castes of the alpine Himalaya—then, as now, the people who cultivate Cannabis—wore “hemp” clothing, which was taken as a mark of their low status in the excruciatingly stratified Hindu social system.
 In Pahari villages, the fibres continue to be a crucial source of rope for tethering livestock, though their use for textiles is being revived, largely driven by Western demand, and sometimes they are sold to traders for industrial uses.
 Likewise, Himalayan domesticates are exceptionally tall, given good conditions hitting over five metres.

-In other words, a combination of morphological (and phytochemical) characteristics could well be defined to separate Himalayan domesticates reliably as a distinct formal variety, as is necessary in conventional plant taxonomic identification keys.
+In other words, a combination of morphological and phytochemical characteristics could well be defined to separate Himalayan domesticates reliably as a distinct formal variety, as is necessary in conventional plant taxonomic identification keys.

 In following the misleading “wild mountain Cannabis” trope, the study inadvertently distorts some of the better historical sources such as the IHDC.
-In Table S4, it’s claimed that the IHDC states Urgam, Almora, and Kullu are regions where charas is harvested from wild plants.
+In Table S4, it’s purported that the IHDC states Urgam, Almora, and Kullu are regions where charas is only harvested from wild plants.
 In fact, the IHDC merely reports this of Urgam, a valley in the Garhwal Himalaya.
-The Victorians were probably correct on this point, but only in so far as some charas is harvested there from jungli stands, as is the case throughout the Himalaya.
+The Victorians were probably correct on this point, but only in so far as in Urgam some charas is harvested from jungli stands, as is the case throughout the Himalaya.
 I have visited Urgam twice, and the roadhead is a point from which cultivated charas from surrounding valleys is exported.
 Most Garhwali charas today is produced from domesticates, as it almost certainly was in the past.
 Importantly, the IHDC records that the bulk of charas from Almora and the rest of the Kumaon Himalaya (which sold at several times the price of that from Yarkand) was harvested from cultivated fields.
 For Kullu, then part of the Native States neighbouring the Punjab Himalaya, the IHDC states as follows:

 “There is more or less evidence of cultivation of the [Cannabis] plant all over the Himalayan portion of the province, including the smaller Native States.
 The cultivation is in small patches.
 A report from Kulu in 1880 says: ‘Almost every house has a small patch near it, a long strip beside a hedge, or a small bed a few square yards long (sic) in area.’
 The only other detail of cultivation furnished is that the season of growth is from April and May to October and November.
 It may be safely assumed that the method of cultivation does not materially differ from that practised in Kumaon, which has been fully described.”